×

 Sample VMware vSphere failure domain configuration

 On VMware vSphere infrastructure, the cluster-wide infrastructure Custom Resource Definition (CRD), infrastructures.config.openshift.io, defines failure domains for your cluster.
 The providerSpec in the ControlPlaneMachineSet custom resource (CR) specifies names for failure domains that the control plane machine set uses to ensure control plane nodes are deployed to the appropriate failure domain.
-A failure domain is an infrastructure resource made up of a control plane machine set, a vCenter datacenter, vCenter datastore, and a network.
+A failure domain is an infrastructure resource made up of a control plane machine set, a vCenter data center, vCenter datastore, and a network.

-By using a failure domain resource, you can use a control plane machine set to deploy control plane machines on separate clusters or datacenters.
+By using a failure domain resource, you can use a control plane machine set to deploy control plane machines on separate clusters or data centers.
 A control plane machine set also balances control plane machines across defined failure domains to provide fault tolerance capabilities to your infrastructure.

 If you modify the ProviderSpec configuration in the ControlPlaneMachineSet CR, the control plane machine set updates all control plane machines deployed on the primary infrastructure and each failure domain infrastructure.